ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 When Helia or [`@helia/verified-fetch`](https://www.npmjs.com/package/@helia/verified-fetch) fetches content from the IPFS network, it goes through the following process:

-1. Helia requests providers for a CID from Someguy: `GET https://delegated-ipfs.dev/routing/v1/providers/bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`
+1. Helia requests providers for a CID from Someguy using `Accept: application/x-ndjson` header for streaming responses: `GET https://delegated-ipfs.dev/routing/v1/providers/bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`
 2. Someguy traverses the Amino DHT and responds with the providers that have the content, _typically_ along with their network addresses.
    - Example response: